FlippieHacks/FlipperZeroEuropeanPortals/README.md

 ### Personalize Your Portals:

 - 📛 Rename your Access Point easily by modifying the `ap.config.txt` file.
-- 💻 For those with basic web know-how: tinker with the HTML files for bespoke designs.
-The "ForgotCredentials" files contain some simple JavaScript for customization.
+- 💻 For those with basic HTML knowledge: tinker with the HTML files if desired.
+The "ForgotCredentials" files contain some simple JavaScript.

 **Happy Flippin**